tanishyadav/animator/README.md

 ## Installation

 - Using the package manager pip to install Animator.
 ```bash
 pip install animator
 ```
+or
-- Or you can install using the [zip file](https://github.com/tanishyadav/animator/archive/main.zip).
-Go to the directory where you extracted the zip and run
+- Clone this repo with git, cd to the directory and run
 ```bash
 python setup.py install
 ```